-The trends in increasing mental illness have been exacerbated by the COVID-19 pandemic, which has disproportionately impacted young Australians (Bower et al., 2021a; Bower et al., 2022b; Bower et al., 2021b).
+The trends in increasing mental illness have been exacerbated by the COVID-19 pandemic, which has disproportionately impacted young Australians (Bower et al., 2021a; Bower et al., 2021b).
 The pandemic impacted known social determinants of poor mental health, further entrenching mental health inequalities that existed prior to the pandemic.
 Indeed, Santomauro, Whiteford and colleagues (2021) have shown that the COVID-19 pandemic has had a large and uneven impact on mental health globally and nationally.